PRAYING for the Christian is like petrol for the car. Without it we cannot make any progress in our Christian journey.

 3. SILENT PRAYER - This kind of prayer allows us to listen to God, to be conscious of God within and in a sense just soak in God.
 It is indeed a very precious time, and without it we do not make much progress in our prayer life.
 So it is something we should do each day.
 Many find the best time is early in the morning when the world is still relatively quiet, and the bustle of the day's routine is still in the future.
 When we first begin silent prayer or contemplation as it is called, it is best to practise it in the context of saying the Morning Office, or our Morning Prayer or Meditation.
 It is also helpful to have some helpful eye contact such as a crucifix, statue or ikon - this helps to keep us focus when our mind wanders.
 When we first begin, do it for a few minutes and as you grow in this practice you will want to spend much more time, even more that is practical for daily commitments.
 So we learn to snatch a few moments in between those commitments to be quiet and lift up our hearts to our loving God.

-4. The Offices - The Opus Dei is prayer of the Church and so all priests and deacons are bound to say them daily was well the religious in the monasteries throughout the world.
+4. The Offices - The Opus Dei is prayer of the Church and so all priests and deacons are bound to say them daily as well the religious in the monasteries throughout the world.
 Many Christians like to join their monastic brothers and sisters in this kind of prayer, especially in saying the Morning and Evening Offices, and Compline.
-There are many versions of these published to-day and readily accessible such as in Magnificat, the Franciscan, Celebrating Common Prayer and the shortened form of the Divine Offices.
+There are many versions of these published to-day and readily accessible such as in Magnificat, Give us this Day, the Franciscan, Celebrating Common Prayer , the Benedictine Breviary and other shortened form of the Divine Offices.
 One of the gains from praying the Offices is that we discover how wonderful the psalms are, as they speak to us in all our situations as well as their praises and thanks to our loving God.

 6. Prayers at Meals - Sometimes referred to as grace.
 To help us to recognise that God is the provider of all we have we ask God to bless our food before eating: "Bless O Lord our food and use it and us to your service, and supply the needs for others for Christ's sake.
 Amen.

-Afterwards give thanks.
+Afterwards we can give thanks.
 "For these and all your mercies may God's name be praised."

 OUR HEARTS ARE RESTLESS